How the course will be assessed

 - Special Educational Needs

-For those undertaking the PGCE programme the above tasks will be expected to complete these as well as the two assignments set by the University of East London.
-These are 10 000 word essays on aspects of developing practice in the classroom.
+For those undertaking the PGCE programme the above tasks will be expected to be completed as well as the two assignments set by the University of East London.

 During the course trainees are continually assessed against the Teachers’ Standards in the following ways: